virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - VcsActionButtonList
   - removed `blockOverflow` property
 - `PluginEditorComponent` is more strictly typed.
 You must ensure the types of the `setConfig` and `getConfig` props actually fit the interface.
+- There is a new VcsMarkdown Component that should be used for rendering Markdown Text.

 # Extended Theming